How to live with fewer regrets and make better decisions by focusing on just three simple questions

-An arrow, on its own, has limited impact in most situations (one exception would include story I began this article with, which I will return to shortly).
+An arrow, on its own, has limited impact in most situations.
 A quiver full of arrows, however, has the makings of a lethal weapon (once joined with a bow).

 So encourage each other and build each other up, just as you are already doing. ( 1 Thessalonians 5:11)

-Setting aside the paternalistic framing (this passage is from a much older father-type mentor to a young Christian), here is how else arrows can help each other:
+Setting aside the paternalistic framing (this passage is from a much older father-type mentor to a young Christian), here is how else arrows can help each other (emphasis added):